-Lhasa Apsos are small but fiercely independent dogs who are best suited to colder mountainous climates, where body heat preservation is of greater importance than exerting lots of energy through exercise.
+Lhasa Apso dogs are small but fiercely independent dogs, best suited to colder mountainous climates.
+In such climates, body heat preservation is of greater importance than exerting lots of energy through exercise.

-If you’ve read about the curious origins of the Lhasa Apso, you’ll know that the breed has ancient Tibetan origins, where they were bred as watchdogs for Buddhist temples.
+If you’ve read about the curious origins of the Lhasa Apso, you’ll know that the breed has ancient Tibetan origins.
+Many centuries ago, they were bred as watchdogs for Buddhist temples.

 The Lhasa Apso, much like the Shih Tzu, has a short muzzle.
 They are a brachycephalic breed, which means they have a shortened head, with a flat nose and flat face.
-Excess exercise can therefore lead to breathing difficulties.
-Limit over-exercise, especially in humid conditions.
+Excessive exercise can therefore lead to breathing difficulties.

-It’s still important though to ensure your Lhasa is getting ample opportunity to get out and about.
+It’s still important though to ensure your Lhasa is getting ample opportunity to get out and about as often as possible.

 How much daily exercise is required for a Lhasa Apso?

 Lhasa Apso dogs need a moderate amount of exercise, consisting of a daily short walk of around 20 minutes duration.